 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such borneol are thought to target the Spleen, the Heart and the Lung.
+As such Bing Pian is thought to target the Spleen, the Heart and the Lung.
 In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
 In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Borneol possesses significant central and peripheral antinociceptive activity; it has also anti-inflammatory activity.1